iminakov/DrawIoDotNetPluginsExamples/README.md

 # Draw.io DotNet Blazor Plugins Examples

-This is simple example, how to implement Open Api Schema Diagram in C# Blazor project and use it in native Draw.io js web/electron application.
+This is source code for article: How to implement plug-in on C# Blazor for native JavaScript application.
+Open API schema diagram for Draw.io.